c4ldas/streamelements-widgets/current-steam-game/readme.md

 You need a Nodejs server running on your system. `Axios` (version 0.27.2) and `Express` (version 4.18.1) libraries are used, which can be installed using `npm install axios express`.

-On the server, copy the `server.js` contents.
+On the server, copy the `server.js` content.

 Set the Steam key as a environment variable called STEAM_KEY

 Start the application